egiberne/Manage-Microsoft365User/README.md

 # Manage Microsoft 365 User

-## Creates a new user account in Microsoft 365
+## Create a new user account in Microsoft 365

 ### Instructions